Clastify logo

 650-720

-Colorado School of Mines requires an English SAT score with a 25th percentile of 650 and a 75th percentile of 720 for undergraduate admissions.
-This indicates that 25% of admitted students score below 650, while 75% score below 720, highlighting the competitive nature of the English language requirements at the school.
+Colorado School of Mines requires a SAT English score in the 25th percentile of 650 and a 75th percentile score of 720 for undergraduate admissions.
+This indicates that 25% of admitted students score below 650, while 75% score below 720.
+These figures highlight the competitive nature of the admissions process specifically for the English component.

 SAT Policy